The 'orgasm gap': Why it exists and what women can do about it

 Anatomy of the clitoris

-Picture a flower with closed peddles.
+Picture a flower with closed petals.
 Within the flower is a nub that branches down into two bulbous legs.

 This is the image feminist and artist Sophia Wallace conjures when she talks about the part of a woman’s body that experiences the most sexual pleasure.
 Not the vagina, she explains, but the vulva, and especially the external clitoris — the “nub” within the vulva which contains about 8,000 nerve endings.